yfujis/yfujis.github.io/_posts/2022-01-21-Rigoletto.md

 ## Rush Tickets are a great deal!

 As I was looking through the ticket options, I learned they offered something called “Rush Tickets” at Met Opera.
-The idea is that they sell tickets for remaining orchestra seats for $25 on the day of the show at noon.
+The idea is that they sell tickets for remaining orchestra seats for $25 (normal price: $100-$300) on the day of the show at noon.
 It is a first-come, first-served basis.
 So you need to be logged in and ready by noon and click as soon as the clock hands meet.
 When I learned about it, all of the programs offered right now went into my must-go list.
 I participated in this “click-war (a common expression in the Japanese language)” and won myself an orchestra seat for “Rigoletto”, which thus became my first opera show ever.

 ## Some Prep for Rigoletto